FAQs

 When are scholarship results announced?

-Scholarship results are announced on the same day as audition results (Friday, 15 December).
+Scholarship results are announced on the same day as audition results.

 Any received scholarship value will be reflected directly on your enrolment form.